January 15, 2026 (1mo ago) — last updated February 28, 2026 (4d ago)

 7. Partner-Exclusive Content and Resources

 Give partners a promotional toolkit: co-branded assets, email swipes, social templates, and product playbooks.
-Make promotion effortless so partners can focus on distribution, not content creation.
+Make promotion effortless so partners focus on distribution, not content creation.

 Why this works